 Physical and Recreational Therapy

 At the Diamond Headache Clinic, our physical and recreational therapists teach patients a variety of techniques to improve their physical, cognitive, emotional and social well-being.
 We work with you and your family members to identify and then implement exercise, hobbies, community involvement and daily living behaviors that have positive impacts on your headache condition.
-The goals are to rehabilitate, restore and improve function and independence, as well as to reduce or eliminate the effects of the condition.
+The goals are to rehabilitate, restore and improve function and independence, as well as to reduce or lessen the effects of the condition.

 Physical Therapy for Migraine and Headache